 Drugs and alcohol will only worsen the symptoms that come along with trauma, furthering other mental illnesses such as depression, anxiety, and other mood disorders.

-The above strategies are beneficial in coping with traumatic experiences, however, to ensure a healthy recovery process, it is essential to seek the help of an expert Houston therapist.
-If you have trouble in any of the areas above, you can contact us at the Grief Recovery Center for more info today.
+The above strategies are beneficial in coping with traumatic experiences, however, to ensure a healthy recovery process, it is essential to seek the help of an expert therapist.
+If you have trouble in any of the areas above, you can contact us at the Grief Recovery Center in Houston, TX for more info today.